London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 The MedTech Venture Builder invites applications from:

-• UK-based companies commercialising a medical device as defined under the UK (Directive 93/42/EEC on medical devices) and EU (Medical Devices Regulation (EU) 2017/745) regulatory framework(s)
+• UK-based registered companies commercialising a medical device as defined under the UK (Directive 93/42/EEC on medical devices) and EU (Medical Devices Regulation (EU) 2017/745) regulatory framework(s).
+In-Vitro Diagnostics are not eligible

 • Institutional or non-institutional intellectual property acceptable